Multi-tenant design and reflections on Ameba Platform

 backup

-All AWS Backup APIs such as create/copy are controlled by Resource Tags.
+All AWS Backup APIs such as create/copy are subject to the control of Resource Tags.

 4. Monitoring and APM Security

-When integrating with monitoring tools, especially Datadog, we tried to integrate with the authentication infrastructure, but there were issues with APM's permission control.
+When integrating with monitoring tools, particularly Datadog, we tried to integrate with the authentication infrastructure, but there were issues with APM's permission control.

-Although there are restrictions on APM itself, we found that fine-grained permission control is difficult.
-If you divide it into granularities like the one in the figure below, you can only handle it by blocking everyone without specific permissions from seeing APM, or by allowing everyone to see it.
+Although APM restrictions exist, we found that fine-grained permission control is difficult.
+If you divide it into granularities like the one in the diagram below, you can only handle it by either blocking everyone without specific permissions from seeing APM, or allowing everyone to see it.

-Therefore, we adopted an approach that involves masking sensitive data before it enters APM.
+Therefore, we adopted an approach that masks sensitive data before it enters APM.

 Looking back

-It has been about half a year since the entire Ameba Platform environment was updated, but due to a lack of human resources, the migration has not yet begun.Trials so farI will summarize what I felt and what I thought after looking at examples from other companies.
+It has been about six months since the entire Ameba Platform environment was updated, but due to a lack of human resources, the migration has not yet begun.Trial operations so farI will summarize what I felt and what I thought after looking at examples from other companies.

-The two separate developer and admin roles do not allow detailed permission settings for users who can only access certain services and resources.Such a powerful roleI wonder if it's okay to give it to them.
+The two separate developer and admin roles do not allow for detailed permission settings for users who only see certain services and resources.Such a powerful roleI wonder if it's okay to give it to them.

-Since there is a one-to-one relationship between IAM roles and roles in the company's authentication infrastructure, it is practically difficult to increase the number of roles as needed.
-I am still thinking about what to do.
-If you have any good ideas, please let me know.
+Because there is a one-to-one relationship between IAM roles and roles in the company's authentication infrastructure, it is practically difficult to increase the number as needed.
+I'm still thinking about what to do.
+If anyone has any good ideas, please let me know.

 The operational reality of each tenant is more complicated